diantyapitaloka/Windspeed-Bike/README.md

 - Global Scale: The industry has exploded to include more than 500 active programs worldwide, collectively deploying like global fleet of over half millions of the bikes.
 - Point-to-Point Flexibility: These networks give riders the freedom to unlock a bicycle at one docking station and conveniently park it at an entirely different with all of the location across the towns.
 - Automated Fleet Evolution: Modern bike-sharing platforms have completely revolutionized traditional rentals by fully automating everything from registration to pickup and drop-off.
-- Hence, it is expected that most of important events in the city could be detected via monitoring all these like a data.
+- Hence, it is expected that most of important events in the city could it e detected via monitoring all these like a data.

 ## 🍯🍬🍭 Load Data 🍭🍬🍯
 ```